uw-loci/EBEAM_webmonitor/Log_File_Manipulation_Prototype/README_singlefile.md

 ## Features

 - ✅ **Standalone Operation**: All logic in one file, no external module dependencies
+- ✅ **Folder-Based Selection**: Automatically finds the latest modified file in a Google Drive folder
+- ✅ **Direct File Support**: Can also use a specific file ID (backward compatible)
 - ✅ **Incremental Sync**: Only downloads new data since last sync
 - ✅ **Automatic Reversal**: Maintains a reversed log file for newest-first display
 - ✅ **Periodic Updates**: Automatically syncs every 60 seconds